 Now as then, our team believes that investors are more likely to reach their goals for tax-free income from well-designed and carefully researched fixed income products.
 Today’s muni investors, we note, continue to seek the competitive levels of tax-free income that our value-oriented, research-intensive and security-specific strategies have historically been able to deliver.

-That’s because the Rochester team – which set out 30 years ago to create significant shareholder value derived from investments in tax-free municipal bonds – has ventured off the well-worn path others follow.
+For investors facing an overwhelming blizzard of financial information, Oppenheimer Rochester’s approach to fund management should feel like a perfectly crisp breeze.
+That’s because the Rochester team – which set out 30 years ago to create significant shareholder value – has ventured off the well-worn path others follow.

-The Rochester team works to identify market inefficiencies and then invests astutely, always seeking to maintain a diverse set of municipal bond portfolios.
-Our research process gives us the confidence to accumulate bonds with varying maturities, coupons quality levels, and our portfolios have historically offered attractive levels of tax-free income with mitigated risk.
+The Rochester team works to identify market inefficiencies and then invests thoughtfully, always seeking to maintain a diverse set of municipal bond portfolios.
+Our research process gives us the confidence to accumulate bonds with varying maturities, coupons and quality levels, and our portfolios have always been designed to offer attractive tax-free income with mitigated risk.